bmeviauac01/datadriven/docs/homework/GitHub.md

     ![GitHub Desktop push branch](images/github/github-desktop-commit-to-branch.png)

     When adding further commits, verify the branch.
 You can publish the commit using the _Push origin_ button.
-The little number of this buttons shows you how many commits need pushing.
+The little number on this button shows you how many commits need pushing.

     ![GitHub Desktop commit and push](images/github/github-desktop-push-commit.png)

-    If you are using console, use the following commands:
+    If you are using the console, use the following commands:

     ```bash
     # Check the current branch and the files modified